wacncontent/CustomizeTool/output/articles/app-service-web/store-new-relic-web-sites-dotnet-application-performance-management.md

 To view your New Relic dashboard:

-2. Open your web app's blade in the [Azure preview portal](https://manage.windowsazure.cn).
+2. Open your web app's blade in the [Azure Management Portal](https://manage.windowsazure.cn).
 3. Click **Application monitoring** > **application name** > **View at New Relic**.

 	![](./media/store-new-relic-web-sites-dotnet-application-performance-management/view-new-relic-data.png)